 It lies in the west African state of Mali on the border of the Sahara Desert.
 With its privileged location in the middle of the trans-Saharan trade routes for centuries, the city was both an economic and a cultural hub.

-After the fall of the empire and in the present time, Mali is a landlocked state in Western Africa, neighbouring Algeria on the north, Cote d'Ivoire on the south, Niger on the east and Burkina Faso on the west.
+After the fall of Mali Empire and in the present time, Mali is a landlocked state in Western Africa, neighbouring Algeria on the north, Cote d'Ivoire on the south, Niger on the east and Burkina Faso on the west.

 The three major mosques Djingareyber, Sankoré and Sidi Yahya are still standing today and the United Nations Educational, Scientific and Cultural Organization have inscribed all three of them in the UNESCO's world heritage list.